zealousweb/abandoned-contact-form-7/readme.txt

 * Facility to export the list of entire abandoned users upto 10 Entries.
 * Also, An option to customize the mail body for Abandoned email upto 10 Entries.
 * Select specific field to include in tracking data
-* Compatibility of WordPress VIP
+* Compatibility of WordPress VIP.

 = Features of Abandoned Contact Form 7 Pro =